ncoghlan/misc/notes/python3/questions_and_answers.rst

 from Python 2.

-One such barrier is the fact that Python 3 (up to and including Python 3.4) Python 3 doesn't provide an interpolation mechanism for ASCII compatible binary data.
+One such barrier is the fact that Python 3 (up to and including Python 3.4) Python 3 doesn't provide an interpolation mechanism for binary formats that include ASCII compatible segments.
 Instead, binary data must be collated as a list and merged using bytes.join, formatted using the ``struct`` module, or interpolated as text and then encoded using a consistent encoding.
-While these methods are more obviously structurally correct and work with arbitrary binary data (regardless of whether or not it is in an ASCII compatible encoding), there are still cases when working with ASCII compatible data formats where a dedicated ASCII compatible interpolation mechanism would be significantly more convenient.
+While these methods are more obviously structurally correct and work with arbitrary binary data, there are still cases when working with data formats containing ASCII compatible segments where a dedicated binary interpolation mechanism would be significantly more convenient.

 After his experience working with networking protocols in Python 3 during the development of ``asyncio``, and in response to the identification